Menopause and intermittent fasting can impact your gut health, and your bowel movements can tell you a lot about how well your gut is functioning.

 If you dread working out at the gym as much as I do, but you want to stay healthy and live longer, NEAT is the way forward.

 Non-energy activity thermogenesis, or NEAT, is just a fancy way of saying “moving your butt more” but loads of scientific research backs up the benefits.
-This post explains what it is and includes 20 easy ways that you can incorporate more activity into your life in the New Year.
+This post explains what it is and includes 20 easy ways that you can incorporate more activity into your life.

 Mmmmm, I love a mince pie at Christmas time.
 But the traditional ones from the supermarket are too sweet for me.